 The empirical evidence suggests several policy responses:

-At current tuition levels, students’ decisions to migrate for education appear largely unrelated to modest changes in tuition but are much more sensitive to perceived quality.
+At current tuition levels, students’ decisions to migrate for education appear largely unrelated to modest changes in tuition fees but are much more sensitive to perceived quality.

-English-based programs are especially attractive to international students because of the positive returns to English-language skills.
+English-based programs are especially attractive to international students because of the positive returns on English-language skills.

-By reducing the wage penalties for foreign qualification, policies that harmonize qualifications across countries can increase students’ mobility and their decision to return.
+By reducing the wage penalties on foreign qualifications, policies that harmonize qualifications across countries can increase students’ mobility and their decision to return.

-Restricting access to the host-country labor market lessens the returns to studying abroad and reduces the number of would-be migrants, especially among the most skilled.
+Restricting access to the host country labor market lessens the returns on studying abroad and reduces the number of would-be migrants, especially among the most skilled.

-Home-country restrictions on mobility – both entering and leaving – lower incentives to invest in education.
+Home country restrictions on mobility—both entering and leaving—lower incentives to invest in education.

 Policies that improve the job market for skilled graduates and limit tenure-based wages increase the proportion of returning students.

-REFERENCES
+Acknowledgments

+The author thanks two anonymous referees and the IZA World of Labor editors for many helpful suggestions on earlier drafts.

+Competing interests

+The IZA World of Labor project is committed to the IZA Guiding Principles of Research Integrity.
+The author declares to have observed these principles.

+© Arnaud Chevalier

+<A>REFERENCES